CASFRI/CASFRI/README.md

 4. ./workflow/04_produceHistoricalTable/**01_PrepareGeoHistory.sh** prepares the database before launching the historical table production process.
 It will create the target table and split the whole geometric coverage into a grid for faster and more robust processing.
 The functions required by this process have first to be defined in the database by executing the ./helperfunctions/geohistory/geohistory.sql before running 01_PrepareGeoHistory.sh.

-5. ./workflow/04_produceHistoricalTable/**02_ProduceGeoHistory.sh** generates the historical table based on the invList variable using the TT_ProduceInvGeoHistory() SQL function.
+5. ./workflow/04_produceHistoricalTable/**02_ProduceGeoHistory.sh** generates the historical table based on the "invList" variable using the TT_ProduceInvGeoHistory() SQL function.
 The resulting tables are written to the casfri50_history schema.

 6. ./workflow/04_produceHistoricalTable/**03_ProduceInventoryCoverages.sh** generates a set of tables with the inventories geographic coverage polygons simplified at different levels using the TT_ProduceDerivedCoverages() SQL function.
 The resulting tables are written to the casfri50_coverage schema.

-There is still much work to do to optimize the speed of many helper functions and to make them PARALLEL SAFE so that not only different inventories are processed on different CPUs (on the same machine) but individual inventory processing is also split across many CPU (still on the same machine).
+There is still much work to do to optimize the speed of many helper functions and to make them PARALLEL SAFE so that not only different inventories are processed on different CPUs (on the same machine) but individual inventory processing is also split across many CPUs (still on the same machine).
 It is quite difficult to write pl/pgSQL parallel functions that are also able to display some progress.
 Showing progress and feedback has been privileged over parallel processing for individual inventories.
 No real work has been done to split those processes across multiple machines.

 # Update Procedure
 The [update procedure](https://github.com/CASFRI/CASFRI/blob/master/documentation/inventory_update_procedure.md) is the method for incorporating new datasets without having to regenerate the whole CASFRI database.
 New datasets could be an entirely new inventory, or a partial inventory or depletion update.